thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 3 === '3' // false
 ```

-Conversely, the `!==` operator returns `true` if the values are not equal and/or are not the same type.
+Conversely, the `!==` operator evaluates to `true` if the values are not equal and/or are not the same type.

 ```javascript
 4 !== 3   // true